andj1210/KRF1TimingApp/README.md

 The leader board displays the race leader board from perspective of the active player, meaning the deltas are relative to the player.

 The leaderboard is useful for the race and practice/qualifying.
-When a practive / qualifying session is detected, the view is focused arround the fastest lap of each car.
+When a practice / qualifying session is detected, the view is focused arround the fastest lap of each car.

 On top of the screen the event information is displayed:
 - Track
 - Session (qualifying, race...)
 - Remaining time or laps

-Below the personal leaderboard is displayed.
+Below the leaderboard is displayed.

 Each line represents one car, and the order is according to the position on tack (race) or best laptime (Q+P).

 For each car the following columns are displayed:
 - POS
-The position of the car.
-The Number is colored after the team color if F1-2020 regular cars are used.
+  - The position of the car.
+The Number is colored after the team color if F1 regular cars are used.
+- Leader
+  - The time or number of laps the car is behind the current leader.
+For Q/P sessions it is focussed arround the fastest lap.
+For Q/P also the sector times of the fastest lap for each car is shown as columns S1, S2, S3.
+- Status
 - Delta
 The Circle is colored red, gray, or green.
  Red: The last sector of the opponent was 0.050 seconds or more faster than the player.